nevakrien/intel_train_polycoder/README.md

 KEY ISSUES:

-1. we are missing the preplexity calculation
+1. preplexity calculation gave suspeciously low results in testing could be randomness but it may be wrong...

 USAGE:

 run:

- python tokenize_data.py --data_path data --save_path token_path
+ python tokenize_data.py --data_path data --save_path token_path --lang 'c++'

 to make a tokens dataset